akashpugal/orphanage/README.md

 # orph.github.io
-Web portal for connecting orphanages with volunteers Since the user validations for all the logins such as GovtOfficial,Orphanage,Volunteer is not done.
+Web portal for connecting orphanages with volunteers Since this project is done in the idea of making this as an real-world project after the completion,We are not abled to give the complete source code.
-The pages redirect to the dashboard just by using anchor tag.
+But we hope that this sample code will give an idea about how our project looks and how it works.